 Damage caused by wind is covered in most homeowners insurance policies, however there can be ambiguous exclusions or limitations which may cause your claim to be denied.
 Merlin Law Group has handled many wind damage claims and helps policyholders recover what is rightfully owed.
 Contact Merlin Law Group if your insurance claim has been delayed or denied.

 Wind Damage FAQs

-Our Team is Here to Answer Your Questions
+Our Wind Damage Claim Attorneys Are Here To Answer Your Questions

 Wind damage is generally covered under homeowners insurance policies, unless you live near the coast.
 We recommend you review your insurance policy to confirm that wind is noted as a covered peril, if your policy is “all-risk,” or if there is any explanation for windstorms.
 If it is not covered, consider modifying your policy or obtaining supplemental coverage through another insurer.

 If your policy covers wind damage, there are two primary types of protection to look for regarding your property.
 The first is dwelling coverage, which protects your home’s structure.
 Dwelling coverage assists with repairs to your home’s roof, windows, or siding, for example.